mohitx001/stox-prdiction/README.md

 # stox-prdiction

-1.this pyton file is ensoled with moving average and average of nifty 365 days.
-2. you have to upload a historical chart of nifty.
-3. you can get historical chart from NSE website.
-4.this file is open to use and modify
+this pyton file is ensoled with moving average and average of nifty 365 days. you have to upload a historical chart of nifty. you can get historical chart from NSE website. this file is open to use and modify
+Sample historical data file is added for your refrences.

+data.csv: historical file need to upload.